cerealk/mars_rover_eventsourcing/README.md

 Implement obstacle detection before each move to a new square.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, aborts the sequence and reports the obstacle.

-Solving this kata with eventsourcing approach, using axon
+Solving this kata with eventsourcing approach, using axonFramework